BenedettoSimone/KetoCare/README.md

 1. Display of patient list and information such as age and type of diabetes;
 2. Average display for the current and previous day;
 3. Display of measurements taken on the current and previous day;
-4. Display of average and measurement history.
+4. Display of average and measurement history;
+5. Insertion of a new patient.

 <p align="center"><img src="./images/dashboard.png"/></p>